 ▲ Eastern Dordogne Remote and less visited area, highlighted by spectacular hill towns and the pilgrimage village of Rocamadour.

 ▲ St-Emilion Prosperous little town devoted to Bordeaux wine on the western edge of the region.

 Montfort Castle-topped village with a small pedestrian zone.

 The Dordogne’s Prehistoric Sights

-▲▲ Grottes de Cougnac Oldest paintings (14,000–25,000 years old) open to public, showing rust-and-black ibex, mammoths, giant deer, and a few humans, on a tour more focused on cave geology than art.
+▲▲ Grottes de Cougnac Oldest paintings (30,000 years) open to public, showing rust-and-black ibex, mammoths, giant deer, and a few humans, on a tour more focused on cave geology than art.

 ▲ La Roque St-Christophe Terraced cliff dwellings where prehistoric people lived.